Location. Cookeville, Tennessee, the site of Tennessee Technological University, is located on Interstate 40, Highway 70 North, and Highway 111.

 Foundry Building houses Industrial Technology metal casting.

-Henderson Hall houses the Office of the Dean of the College of Arts and Sciences, the College of Arts and Sciences Student Success Center (GECU), the Departments of English and History, the College of Interdisciplinary Studies, and Extended Programs and Regional Development.
+Henderson Hall houses the Office of the Dean of the College of Arts and Sciences, the College of Arts and Sciences Student Success Center (GECU), and the Departments of English and History.
+It is one of two buildings listed on the National Register of Historic Places.

 Indoor Tennis Building houses two tennis courts.